As you may have figured out, we aren’t everyone’s cup of tea. Or glass of whiskey…or shot of tequila.

 Step 2: A Meeting of the Minds

 We’ll arrange to have a conversation with you.
 One where you’ll tell us a bit about yourself, we’ll tell you a bit about us, and we’ll discover what you want and you’ll discover what we can do for you.
+This is where we talk price – as our pricing is all customized to the individual company.
 We’ll come to a verbal agreement on what both of us need for this relationship to work, and follow that up with…

 Step 3: A Proposal